Friday, January 7, 2022

 There was no field sobriety or Breathalyzer tests to do.
 Justice came in a different jurisdiction leaving those who remained to some how learn to live with tragedy that would never go away.

 Billy and I left the crash scene for the hospital to check on the little girl and get her information.
-We were on I-20 in Shreveport when I saw a billboard with a picture of a cold bottle of Lynchburg Lemonade on it.
-The bottles in the glove compartment of the car filled with death were not nearly as appealing as the picture on the billboard.
+We were on I-20 in Shreveport when Dispatch called and told us the little girl didn’t make it.
+I looked up to see a billboard with a picture of a cold bottle of Lynchburg Lemonade on it, and I thought about the irony of the picture and the scene I just left.
+The bottles in the glove compartment of the car filled with death were not as appealing as the picture on that billboard.

 No comments: